T2202A tax receipts are available online via your HUB account by the end of February for the previous calendar year (they are not mailed out).

 What can I claim as a deduction?

-For information on common deductions and credits for students, please refer to the Canada Revenue Agency website.
+For information on common deductions and credits for students, please contact the Canada Revenue Agency.